 It was 5th grade.
 I was a young ninja about to embark on an epic journey.
-A journey in to the unknown.
-A journey in to the land of cracking voices, armpit hair, and a world where girls towered over their male classmates.
+A journey into the unknown.
+A journey into the land of cracking voices, armpit hair, and a world where girls towered over their male classmates.
 That’s right, it was a journey through puberty.

 I was 10 years old.
-Sitting in sex education, with a bunch of 5th grade boys, when my teacher uttered a word I never thought I would hear him say.
+Sitting in sex education, with a bunch of 5th-grade boys, when my teacher uttered a word I never thought I would hear him say.
 He said “Class, we are all a bunch of mature men right?
 Well being that we are all mature I’m going to say a word, and when I say that word I expect each of you to act like adults.
 Today, we are going to talk about a man’s penis.”

 Whoa, hold the phone!
 Did my teacher really just say the P word!?
 Surely he didn’t mean to say that….did he?
 Turns out he did.

 “Wait, what?
 What happens to girls every month?
 Ewwwww.”

-The whole idea of puberty, adjusting, and changing was brand spankin’ new to me and I couldn’t believe I hadn’t been privy to any of this knowledge before.
+The whole idea of puberty, adjusting, and changing was brand-spankin’ new to me and I couldn’t believe I hadn’t been privy to any of this knowledge before.

 Well just like I had an “awakening” to the physical changes I would endure over the course of my life, I have also had a financial awakening.

 But just like I went through sex education in 5th grade, my day of financial education also came.
 It was after a conversation with a good buddy of mine.
 He opened my eyes to the beauty of money management, the power of compound interest, and the importance of saving.

 I’m not fully developed just yet, but I am definitely on the right path.
-Just as puberty lasts a good ten years, I can’t expect to know everything there is about money in just a couple years.
+Just as puberty lasts a good ten years, I can’t expect to know everything there is about money in just a couple of years.
 It is a continual process.
 One that I am excited about completing.
-Hopefully in another five or so years, I will be on the tale end of this financial puberty gig and can put my finances on autopilot and coast through life.
+Hopefully, in another five or so years, I will be on the tale end of this financial puberty gig and can put my finances on autopilot and coast through life.